The Ultimate Arctic Winter Packing List

 - External battery charger – I use this Anker one that holds a lot of charge and isn’t too bulky or heavy.

-- Microfiber cloth for caring for your camera lenses (and glasses)
+- Microfiber cloth for caring for your camera lenses (and glasses) – these are good

-- Every time you go from being out in the cold to inside in the warm (and vice versa) your camera lens will fog up terribly and it will take a long time to go away.
+- Warning: Every time you go from being out in the cold to inside in the warm (and vice versa) your camera lens will fog up terribly and it will take a long time to go away.
 Try to transition slowly if possible, and be aware that wiping the fog away won’t really help (and can damage your lens).

 - A legit tripod!
 I didn’t, and regretted it.
 Now, the good thing is that some Northern Lights tour companies will provide these for you, so make sure to ask.
 If they won’t, it’s worth investing in a decent travel one if Northern Lights photography is something you care about.
 This is my new favorite, took it to Petra.